Bunshock/job-scrapper/README.md

 ## Future plans:
-- Make the app usable in any job-search related website.
+- (DONE) Make the app usable in any job-search related website.
 - Implement profiles:
     - When running the app, pass the profile as an argument.
     - If running with a profile, you are given the option add or remove a keyworkd, and change location.